 Science and Conservation

 Our scientists play a key role in discovering and naming plants (taxonomy) and in elucidating their relationships and evolutionary history (systematics).
 Our biodiversity research covers ecology and biogeography.
-The National Herbarium of Victoria, at the Royal Botanic Gardens Victoria, is home to the State Botanical Collection, an internationally significant collection of dried plant specimens and an extensive botanical library.
+The National Herbarium of Victoria at Royal Botanic Gardens Victoria, is home to the State Botanical Collection, an internationally significant collection of dried plant specimens and an extensive botanical library.

 Much of this research underpins a range of conservation and biodiversity management initiatives in both natural areas, and in urban and suburban environments, and our herbaria resources provide a valuable resource for scientists nationally and internationally.

 Scientific research at Royal Botanic Gardens Victoria underpins a range of conservation and sustainability initiatives, such as propagation of native orchids and the Victorian Conservation Seedbank.
 Our scientists are also at the front line in identifying new weeds.
 Scientists have a key role in discovering and naming plants and fungi (taxonomy) and in elucidating their relationships and evolutionary history (systematics).
 Our biodiversity research also covers ecology and biogeography.